askahana/DotNetDynamosV2/README.md

 * Converter

   This class is designed for converting currency from one type to another.
-It includes two fields for currency rates to SEK, Euro, and Yen.
+It includes two fields for currency rates to SEK, which are Euro, and Yen.
 Additionally, there is a method to change these rates.
 The class consists of four methods for converting rates between each other, along with an overarching method that utilizes these four conversion methods.

 * Transaction